acoinfo/ecsc/README.md

-# ECSC (ECS Command tools)
+# ECSC (ECS Commander)

-ECSC is a command-line tool for Edge Container Stack of ACOINFO.
+ECSC is a package of command-line tools for Edge Container Stack of ACOINFO.
 You may use it to:

 - Create a container bundle.
-- Package a container bundle as a container image.
+- Package a container bundle into an OCI container image tarball.

 ## Get started